delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 # CV

-We'll start off with the CV, one of the more cruical aspects of the job application process.
+We'll start off with the CV, one of the more crucial  aspects of the job application process.

 ## Personalise your CV